I wanted perfect breasts, so I got them. But if I could do it all over again, I would choose differently.

 But, as I got into my 30s, my body naturally thickened, and so did my breasts.
 I wasn’t a girl anymore.
 I was a woman.
 I went from a size 0/2 to a size 8.
 My mind also changed.
 I became more intellectual.
 I started to explore other career opportunities, such as doing makeup and owning a media business.
 Suddenly, I felt my breasts didn’t match my personality anymore.
 They actually got in the way.

 I remember being in Fiji once, where the air and water are so pure that you feel high just from inhaling the oxygen.
 I felt like I was in paradise and hated the fact that I couldn’t lay flat on my chest while receiving an amazing massage and being surrounded by lush nature.
-I started to panic; what if I’ll never get to see myself natural again?
+I started to panic: what if I’ll never get to see myself natural again?
 Am I going to feel trapped in my own body for the rest of my life?
 I felt that I just wanted to rip the implants out of my chest.
 Right then, right there.

 More years went by, and I started to care more about fashion.
 I’ve always loved stylish clothes, but they just weren’t affordable for me.
-However, with the rise of fast fashion, now I could afford to look classy and chic, but I would always have to wear a size up to fit my chest.
-I became extremely frustrated with that because when the clothes would fit my chest, they would be too loose in my waist.
+However, with the rise of fast fashion, now I could afford to look classy and chic.
+But I would always have to wear a size up to fit my chest.
+I became extremely frustrated with this because when the clothes would fit my chest, they would be too loose in my waist.
 I also felt that at that point the large breasts were making me look older and heavier, especially because I’m not too tall.
 When an associate at a Victoria’s Secret store measured me and said that I needed to buy their DD-sized bras, I panicked again.
-I never intended to become that size.
-All I wanted to be was a full C/small D.
+I had never intended to become that size.
+All I had wanted to be was a full C/small D.